programmatordev/yet-another-php-validator/docs/02-usage.md

 ## Error Handling

-When using the [`assert`](#assert) method to validate a value, an exception is thrown when a rule fails.
+When using the [`assert`](#assert) method, an exception is thrown when a rule fails.

-Each rule has a unique exception, formed by the name of the rule followed by the work Exception — `RuleNameException`.
+Each rule has a unique exception, formed by the name of the rule followed by the word Exception, like `RuleNameException`.
 The following shows an example:

 ```php